‘The Challenge: War Of The Worlds’ Star Amanda Garcia Vows Never To Return To MTV Again

-The Challenge: War of the Worlds has proven to be one of the best seasons in the popular MTV franchise.
+The Challenge: War of the Worlds has proven to be one of the best seasons of the popular MTV franchise.
 For years, fans were disappointed in the direction the show was heading, revolving more around relationships and drama and not the physical aspect of competitions which the show was built on.
 War of the Worlds changed all of that, but from rumblings on Twitter, it appears as if some pretty serious drama has been left on the cutting room floor, and cast members are refusing to keep silent about it.

-According to Us Weekly, veteran Amanda Garcia was the victim of a prank by Johnny “Bananas” Devenanzio, Kyle Christie and Theo Campbell.
+According to Us Weekly, veteran Amanda Garcia was the victim of a prank by Johnny “Bananas” Devenanzio, Kyle Christie, and Theo Campbell.
 Accounts of the prank vary between blog sites and cast member stories, but it appears as if Amanda was duct-taped around her mouth and head and begged the men to stop, even to the point of crying.
-The prank seems to have gone too far, and MTV’s handling of the situation has caused Amanda to proclaim she will never return to the network again in a new tweet.
+The prank seems to have gone too far, and MTV’s handling of the situation has caused Amanda to proclaim in a new tweet that she will never return to the network again.

 When news of the prank began to spread on Twitter, Amanda thanked fans for their support and commented that she had moved on from the situation, while noting that the men had apologized to her.